KaustubhaPundir/Ramaexch/README.md

 # RamaExch
 # All rights are  reserved by RS Digitech and the owner of Ramaexch.

-This repository demonstrate the contribution to ramaexch done my me as a Frontend Angular and Integration Developer Intern.
+This repository demonstrate the contribution to ramaexch done my me as a Frontend Angular and Integration Developer Intern in RS Digitech.

 For final product which has a contribution of various teammembers of RS Digitech, visit www.ramaexch.com